swaathi317/30DaysOfData/README.md

 ## Day 3

-I learnt about Multivariate Linear Regression today and also completed Week-2 of the Machine Learning course taught by Andrew NG (https://www.coursera.org/learn/machine-learning).
+I learned about Multivariate Linear Regression today and also completed Week-2 of the Machine Learning course taught by Andrew NG (https://www.coursera.org/learn/machine-learning).
 I have also written an article regarding Multivariate Linear regression in Medium with my understanding.

 Article Link:
 https://swaathi317.medium.com/multivariate-linear-regression-1c06b12cb982